mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 You play a disturbing tune that drains the life energy of its listeners.
 All creatures other than yourself within 30 feet of you that can hear you must succeed on a Wisdom Saving Throw or become Cursed for the duration of the spell.
 This spell has no effect on undead or constructs.

-When you cast this spell, and on each of your turns for the spell's duration if you use a Magic Action, all creatures Cursed by this spell that can hear you take 5d6 Necrotic damage.
+When you cast this spell, and on each of your turns for the spell's duration if you use a Magic action, all creatures Cursed by this spell that can hear you take 5d6 Necrotic damage.

 **At Higher Levels.** When you cast this spell using a spell slot of 6th-level or higher, creatures Cursed by this spell take an additional 1d6 Necrotic damage for each spell slot above 5th.